Skip to Main Content

 clipboard icon

-Hydrocodone has fast-acting and long-acting forms.
 Follow dosing instructions carefully.
-Families may be asked to keep a record of the doses taken so the doctor can prescribe the best possible pain control.
-A genetic test may be performed to see how well the patient's enzymes function to determine how much hydrocodone should be given.
+You may be asked to keep a record of the doses your child takes so the care team can prescribe the best possible pain control.

 tablet and capsule icon